 Tools for Transformation Annual BIPP Conference features dynamic presenters, showcases state and national trends and presents effective tools for BIPP facilitators.
 The conference provides the opportunity to gain deeper knowledge of effective ways to work with family violence offenders and on how to partner with critical systems to create a coordinated community response.
 Texas CJAD CEUs are offered.

 The BIPP Educational Series is a two-day, in-person training opportunities presented by TCFV staff in partnership with state and national experts.
 Texas CJAD CEUs are offered for our conference.

 The Fatherhood Training is an in-person training hosted by TCFV and presented by national experts.
 Texas CJAD CEUs are offered on all trainings.

-Find BIPP Ed training information and registration here.
+Find BIPP Ed in-person training information and registration here.

-TCFV provides live and on-demand webinars to enhance your BIPP program and facilitation skills.
-TCFV members have FREE access to all BIPP webinars when you use the member promo code.
+TCFV provides live and on-demand online training to enhance your BIPP program and facilitation skills.
+TCFV members have FREE access to all BIPP webinars when you use the member scholarship code at registration.
 Texas CJAD CEUs are offered for all webinars.

 There are a multitude of trainings and conferences that can provide you with the tools you need to meet guideline standards or expand your knowledge about battering intervention, general domestic violence knowledge and facilitation skills.

 Creating a Process of Change for Men Who Batter – Fort Worth, Texas; hosted annually in February